 Parish life includes education, service, and social activities for children, families, and adults, as normal for a healthy and active parish family.
-We encourage congregational singing and we invite the musically inclined to rehearse and sing with the choir.
+We encourage active participation in worship and we invite the musically inclined to rehearse and sing with the choir.

-We extend hospitality to area college students who participate in our services and who attend Vespers on the Yale campus each Thursday at the Branford Chapel.
-Under the guidance of Fr Michael Westerberg, the Yale OCF (Orthodox Christian Fellowship) has hosted eminent theologians for campus-wide programs.
-The students along with Fr Michael have worked regularly in a downtown soup kitchen.
+We extend hospitality to area college students who participate in our services and who attend Vespers on the Yale campus each Thursday at the Lovett Room under Battell Chapel.
+In addition to Vespers, Yale students have participated in a variety of other activities together with Fr.
+Steven.

 Our parish has committed itself to stewardship beyond the parish.
 Monthly the parish council designates an orthodox educational, charitable, or missionary cause to receive offerings collected at the end of the Divine Liturgy.
 Our parish is active in FORCC, the Fellowship of Orthodox Churches in Connecticut.

 Our parish is committed to Orthodox education.
-Our small library includes books, filmstrips, and videos relating to the Orthodox Christian Faith and culture, which we make available to the community.
+Our small library includes books, and other media relating to the Orthodox Christian Faith and culture, which we make available to the community.

 Church School is a "regular" of the parish life for the children.
-"Pre-K" through teen classes meet each Sunday, September through June, following the Divine Liturgy.
-Classes follow the OCA standard curriculum and students participate in read-a-thons, diocesan programs, youth rallys, retreats, trips and pilgrimages.
+Students participate in read-a-thons, diocesan programs, youth rallys, retreats, trips and pilgrimages.
 Children are encouraged to participate in every aspect of parish life: the children's choir, church reading, Altar serving, and ongoing efforts in Christian stewardship.

-Additional parish educational opportunities include Monday evening adult education/Bible study classes, regular and special lecture programs, discussion/study groups, coffee hour presentations, and sponsorship of students in St Vladimir's Seminary Field Work program.
+Additional parish educational opportunities include: adult education/Bible study classes, regular and special lecture programs, discussion/study groups, coffee hour presentations, and sponsorship of students in St Vladimir's Seminary Field Work program.

 While membership in the Church is a matter of faith, worship and sacramental participation, parish membership also includes commitment and responsibility for the life, upkeep, and programs of the parish.
-We encourage wise and good stewardship of time, talents, and treasure.
+We encourage wise and good stewardship of time, talents, and treasure through pledging.
 We recognize tithing as the scriptural norm, but we also acknowledge tithing to be a goal, which is not yet realized for many of our members.
-Presently we ask for a basic commitment of $275 annually per adult (18 and over) but we encourage pledging beyond this level.
-An envelope system helps parishioners plan for and make weekly offerings.
-Information about envelopes is available at the candle desk.
-On occasion a parishioner may be unable to meet his/her annual basic commitment.
-In such cases an exemption may be granted through confidential consultation with Fr.
-Steven or the council president.
-Our parish also maintains a discretionary fund for occasional modest financial aid for parish members.
+Our parish also maintains a discretionary fund for occasional modest financial aid for parish members who may be struggling.